mellymelz/recipes/happy hour/Ginger Maple Whiskey.md

 ## Method

-Put it in a glass with ice and stir.
+Put all except ginger beer in shaker and shake.
+Pour over ice and top with ginger beer and lime wedge.